Whether you're just starting a SaaS business or you're a veteran product manager, getting feedback from users is a top priority.

 Microsurveys that are delivered in context like these can better measure customer sentiment, because you'll know what the user has done immediately before answering your survey.
 This means you can better understand the motivation behind their answer.

-Capturing user feedback at that very moment is more useful than surveying users generically about the product because:
+Collecting user feedback at that very moment is more useful than surveying users generically about the product because:

-• General feedback can be vague, with lower response rate
+General feedback can be vague, with lower response rate

-• Surveys via non-product channels may fall out of context
+Surveys via non-product channels may fall out of context

-Step 6: Publish the product survey #
+Step 6: Publish the product survey

 Publish (or perform) the survey respecting your user's anonymity, asking one question at a time and avoiding influencing users' opinion by how you formulate the questions.
+Keep it short and sweet.
+Aim for a survey that can be completed in a few minutes.
+People are busy, so respect their time.

-Step 7: Iterate and improve the survey #
+Step 7: Iterate and improve the survey

 The first product survey you design is not going to be the only one.
 As in any development, you should iterate and improve based on customer feedback.
 Remember to include this in your goals, especially if you're just starting a business.

-Step 8: Collect customer feedback and evaluate the results #
+Step 8: Collect customer feedback and evaluate the results

 Based on the survey results, that become statistics, you'll be able to infer for the rest of your target population.
 See if they validate or invalidate your hypotheses.
-Search for common points and brand new findings.
+Search for common points and brand-new findings.

 Then, act upon your insights to iterate your product and improve user experience by addressing customer issues and increasing customer satisfaction scores over time.

-12 types you can use for an in-product feedback survey #
+12 types you can use for an in-product feedback survey

-1. NPS Survey (Net Promoter Score) #
+1. NPS Survey (Net Promoter Score)

 An NPS survey determines how likely a user is to recommend your product or service to a friend.
 This helps measure customer loyalty and identify different customer segments.